-January is right around the corner.
-And it’s time to set goals, right?
+January is here and it’s time to set goals, right?

 Well, that’s what everyone tells us.
 Sure, the start of the year is a natural time to re-evaluate where we are and look forward to where we want to go.